aryintech/ary/README.md

-👋 Hi, I’m @aryintech!
+👋 Hi, I’m Ari!

 👀 I’m interested in cannabis, social advocacy, and the arts.
-🌱 I’m currently working on building my own website with HTML and CSS (WebDev)
+🌱 I’m currently working on building my own website with HTML, CSS,and JavaScript.

  📫 What am I exploring this week?
 Currently exploring how I can visit more of Florida's natural springs.